 Labour Market Outlook

-The expectation of a growing labour force and employment gains suggests that the provincial unemployment rate will decrease from 7.5% in 2018 to 7.1% in 2019.
-The labour force participation rate is not expected to change significantly from the current level and is projected at 61.5% in 2019.
+The expectation of a growing labour force and employment gains suggests that the provincial unemployment rate will decrease from 9.8% in 2020 to 8.1% in 2021.
+The labour force participation rate is not expected to change much from the current level and is estimated at 60.9% in 2021.

 Long-Term Labour Market Forecast